sophiayk20/covoswitch/README.md

         - 2. Target translations (text): will be used in alignment step
         - 3. Common Voice filenames used (text): will be used as input to PSST for IU boundary-marked transcripts.
 - *Intermediate step: Move Common Voice files to Google Drive (skip this step if you're using GPU locally)*
-    - `shell-scripts/tarzip_valid.sh`: is an example of how to zip local files to upload into Google Drive.
+    - `shell-scripts/tarzip_valid.sh`: is an example of how to zip local files.
+You can subsequently upload them into your remote workspace (like Google Drive for Colab).
 - **Intonation Unit Detection**: **detect_intonation_unit.py**
     - With English Common Voice files, we generate English transcripts marked with intonation unit boundaries by PSST.
-    - Usage: `python detect_intonation_unit.py`.
+    - Usage: `python detect_IU.py --englishfilepath "some English file path" --boundaryfilepath "some boundary file path"`.
     - Creates intonation unit boundary-marked English transcriptions.
+    - PSST performs two functionalities, details of which can be found in Table 1 of the paper.
+        - Transcribing
+        - marking IU boundaries.
+    - `--englishfilename`: feed name of text file that stores all English Common Voice 4.0 filenames.
+    - `--boundaryfilename`: feed name of text file that will store all IU-detected transcripts, each separated by a newline.
 - **Alignment Generation**:
 - **Intonation Unit Replacement**:
 - **Dataset Evaluation and Analysis**: